-He currently strengthens and improves the group’s consulting portfolio and creates synergic solutions between individual consulting companies and experts from the Business Innovation Network (BIN).
+He currently strengthens and improves the group’s consulting portfolio and creates synergic solutions between individual consulting companies and platforms, which are an integrated part of the Jenewein Group.
 He manages the strategic development of relations in the public sector and in regulated private sectors and helps create effective partnerships and knowledge transfer between the private and public entities.
-He is happy to pass on his many years of experience and unique know-how with major companies and organizations and his typical clients include the biggest personalities of Czech-Slovak business, founders and owners of family companies, family offices, private investors (Private Equity Executives), shareholders, top managers, professional athletes and artists.
+He is happy to pass on his many years of experience and unique know-how with major companies and organizations and his typical clients include the biggest personalities of Czech-Slovak business, founders and owners of family companies, family offices, private investors, shareholders, top managers, professional athletes and artists.
 He is a sought-after personal adviser on strategic issues and a recognized expert in personnel policy and family business.

 Martin Krekáč is also the founder and president of the European Partnership for Public Strategies (EPPP) – advisory and analytical institute operating in Bratislava and Brussels.
 He is a member of several boards and associations, clubs and organizations at home and abroad, as well as members of advisory bodies of the Slovak parliament and the Slovak government.
 From 2005 to 2013 he was President of the Business Alliance of Slovakia (PAS) and from 2006 to 2010 he was a member and adviser of the European Economic and Social Committee (EESC) in Brussels.
 In 2016, he was nominated for the Crystal Wing Award in the category Business.
 He has given several dozens of professional lectures and has had extensive publishing activities at home and abroad.